Gifting is Not a Perk. It’s a strategy.

 - Consistency

 - Rather than relying on occasional recognition, leading organizations build consistency into their approach.
-Gifting becomes a reliable part of how appreciation is delivered, reinforcing culture over time.
+Gifting becomes a way to express appreciation, reinforcing culture over time.

 Why Gifting Works at Enterprise Scale